-The Department of Education is concerned with the preparation of all prospective teachers by the provision of professional education courses for those preparing to teach in the elementary education (K-8), special education, and psychology.
 The department administers a curriculum for majors in elementary education and offers courses in secondary education.
 However, the department also offers a non-teaching degree in Psychology as well for those pursuing advanced studies in psychology and related fields .

 All students majoring in elementary education may obtain a concentration in nursery, mathematics, social studies, language arts, reading, etc. by successfully completing 21 additional hours.